Segmented Operations using Matrix Multiplications: MMV-RAM: A model for matrix multiplication AI accelerators

 \subsection{Work/depth cost model}

 An MMV-RAM algorithm is evaluated using the \emph{work} and \emph{depth} analysis as in the Vector-RAM model~\cite{prog:blelloch_cacm96,book:blelloch_vector_models}.
 At each \emph{step}, the machine can execute a scalar instruction, a vector instruction, or a matrix multiplication.
-To keep the cost model of MMV-RAM simple, we focus on bounding the number of VCU and \ac{MMU} calls (i.e. \emph{step} complexity) and their length (\emph{element} complexity \cite{book:blelloch_vector_models}).
-The \emph{work complexity} in each step represents the total number of basic (boolean) operations that are executed, potentially in parallel.
-In a vector instruction, for example, the work depends both on the length of the input vector and also on the number of edges (size) of the corresponding circuit that implements it.
-Respectively, in a matrix multiplication operation, the work depends on the number of rows of the (left) input matrix, and the bit-width of the matrix elements.
-We assign the following costs for operations: \begin{itemize} \item $\matmulcost(n)$ is the work for matrix multiplications between two matrices with sizes $n\times s$ and $s\times s$.
-It scales linearly in $n$, which means that we can write $\matmulcost(an)=a\matmulcost(n)$ and $\matmulcost(n+a)=\matmulcost(n)+\matmulcost(a)$. \item $\vcucost(n)$ is the work for vector instructions on vectors of length $n$.
-The only instructions that are assumed ``by default'' in the model are $\vecand$, $\vecor$, and $\vecnot$, which correspond to vector variants of $\wedge,\vee,$ and $\neg$, respectively. \end{itemize}
+To keep the cost model of MMV-RAM simple, we focus on bounding the number of VCU and \ac{MMU} calls (i.e. \emph{step} complexity), and their length, which implies the \emph{work} complexity.
+The latter represents the total number of (boolean) operations that are executed in each step, potentially in parallel.
+More formally, the following costs are assigned: \begin{itemize} \item $\matmulcost(n)$ is the work for matrix multiplications between two matrices with sizes $n\times s$ and $s\times s$. \item $\vcucost(n)$ is the work for vector instructions on vectors of length $n$. \end{itemize}